 Respiratory system anatomy

-Several different structures comprise your dog’s respiratory system.
+Your dog’s respiratory system is comprised of several important structures.
 When your dog breathes in, the air travels through the nose and into the trachea (i.e. windpipe).
 This large tubular structure runs down the neck and into the chest.
 The trachea eventually branches off into two smaller tubes called the bronchi.
-Each bronchus moves air to separate sides of the lungs, namely the left lung and the right lung.
+Each bronchus moves air to separate sides of the lungs—the left and the right.

-Once air passes through the bronchi, it enters bronchioles, which are tiny passages that branch out from the bronchi like tree roots.
+Once air passes through the bronchi, it enters bronchioles, which are tiny passages that branch out from the two main bronchi like tree roots.
 The bronchioles then deliver air to the alveoli.
-These tiny sacs in the lung lobes are responsible for transferring oxygen into the blood and removing carbon dioxide from the blood.
+Alveoli are tiny sacs in the lung lobes that are responsible for transferring oxygen into the blood and removing carbon dioxide from the blood.
 Alveoli are located throughout the lung tissue.

-Cilia, hair-like projections from airway cells, help to move mucus around to keep too much from accumulating in one area.
+Cilia—which are tiny hair-like projections on airway cells—help to move mucus around, keeping too much from accumulating in one area.

-In dogs with chronic bronchitis, chronic inflammation eventually results in excessive mucus production.
-The motility of the cilia decreases which can cause mucus to accumulate in the airways.
-The combination of inflammation and mucus accumulation results in obstruction of the bronchioles.
+In dogs with bronchitis, chronic inflammation eventually results in excessive mucus production.
+The motility of the cilia decreases, allowing mucus to accumulate in the airways.
+The combination of inflammation and mucus accumulation can result in obstruction of the bronchioles.
 This is why chronic bronchitis is sometimes also called chronic obstructive pulmonary disease (COPD).

-To compensate for COPD, the bronchioles can widen over time in a condition called bronchiectasis.
-This makes the lungs more susceptible to infection.
-Also, the connective tissue in the lungs can become scarred, rigid, and thickened.
+To compensate for COPD, bronchioles can widen over time.
+This condition, known as bronchiectasis, makes the lungs more susceptible to infection.
+Also, connective tissue in the lungs can become scarred, rigid, and thickened.
 This is known as pulmonary fibrosis.

 What causes chronic bronchitis in dogs?